 head of school & Wondergarden LEAD Teacher

 Sophie received her Early Childhood Waldorf teacher training and certificate from Sunbridge Institute in Chestnut Ridge NY and has taught in Waldorf Early Childhood programs in Vermont, New York and Oregon.
 Children have always been Sophie’s biggest passion, closely followed by a deep love of the great outdoors.
 Having grown up on a farm on the coast of Maine, she feels right at home in the garden and with the livestock and truly feels that these are invaluable skills to be teaching the children of today.
 At FolkSoul Farm, Sophie has found the perfect meeting of all that she loves and feels so lucky to be bringing this education to the young people in her care.
+She, her partner Russ, and two children feel so lucky to be part of this beautiful community.

 Born and raised in the Pacific Northwest, Miss Josclyn is proud to call herself a ‘5th generation’ Oregonian.
 She remembers making a promise to herself at a young age while climbing one of her favorite trees, to always remain a child at heart.
 Spending time with children is one of her favorite ways to stay true to this promise.